RishavMishraRM/Image_Captioning_Project/README.md

 ~~~
-It's a simple attention based model in which we are trying to generate text from words.
+It's a simple attention based model in deep learning through which we are trying to generate text from words.
 ~~~